Why New Construction Is Different

 - Has seen dozens of builder contracts — Linda knows where each builder tends to tuck unfavorable language, where there's room to negotiate, and which provisions are standard vs. negotiable.

-- Has relationships with the builders themselves — not just the sales agent.
-When something goes sideways, the call goes directly to the VP of construction, not into an email queue.
+- Has relationships with the builders themselves — owner to owner, not just whoever happens to answer the phone.
+When something goes sideways, the call goes straight to the person actually running the build, not into an email queue.

 - Can flag problems during construction — regular site visits catch issues before drywall covers them.